-Berlin Hyp ratings are under review for downgrade.
-The review for downgrade on Berlin Hyp's long-term deposit, issuer and senior unsecured debt ratings as well as on its Adjusted BCA reflects that Berlin Hyp's ratings will likely be aligned with LBBW's, which are one notch lower.
-We expect that Berlin Hyp will be considered a joint resolution group with LBBW by the respective authority, thereby essentially aligning the risks for investors.
+Berlin Hyp's ratings are on review for downgrade.
+The review for downgrade on Berlin Hyp's long-term deposit, issuer and senior unsecured debt ratings, as well as on its Adjusted BCA, reflects that Berlin Hyp's ratings will likely be aligned with LBBW's, which are one notch lower.
+We expect the respective authority to consider Berlin Hyp a joint resolution group with LBBW, thereby essentially aligning the risks for investors.

-During the review period, we will assess how the change in ownership at Berlin Hyp will affect the current rating uplift from affiliate support, which presently benefits from its financially stronger sister company Landesbank Berlin AG (LBB, Aa2/Aa2 RuR, baa2) and a profit and loss transfer agreement with their joint parent as well as its full indirect ownership of S-Finanzgruppe and the new resolution group that it is expected to form with LBBW.
+During the review period, we will assess how the change in ownership at Berlin Hyp will affect the current rating uplift from affiliate support, which presently benefits from its financially stronger sister company Landesbank Berlin AG (LBB, Aa2/Aa2 review for downgrade, baa23) and a profit and loss transfer agreement (PLTA) with their joint parent, as well as Berlin Hyp's full indirect ownership of S-Finanzgruppe and the new resolution group that it will likely form with LBBW.
 We will also monitor the progress in achieving required shareholder and authority approvals.